sematext/docs/docs/logs/faq.md

 **Why are new fields not visible in Kibana and how do I fix it?**

 Kibana doesn't update field lists automatically.
-This problem is not specific to our Logs Management App, but is a general Kibana issue.
+This problem is not specific to our Logs App, but is a general Kibana issue.
 If you add new fields to an index you must refresh the fields in Kibana.
 New fields will appear and will be ready to use in your visualizations and searches.